Bedwetting, or nocturnal enuresis, is when a child wets the bed at night, more than twice a month, after age 5 or 6.

 - When your child naps, goes to sleep at night, and gets up in the morning

-Always notify your child's doctor of any bedwetting episodes.
+Always notify your child's health care provider of any bedwetting episodes.
 A child should have a physical exam and a urine test to rule out urinary tract infection or other causes.

-Contact your child's doctor right away if your child is having pain with urination, fever, or blood in the urine.
+Contact your child's provider right away if your child is having pain with urination, fever, or blood in the urine.
 These may be signs of an infection that will need treatment.

 - If your child was dry for 6 months, then started bedwetting again.
-The doctor will look for the cause of the bedwetting before recommending treatment.
+The provider will look for the cause of the bedwetting before recommending treatment.

 - If you have tried self-care at home and your child is still wetting the bed.